Diese Informationen stehen leider nicht in deutscher Sprache zur Verfügung. Deshalb bieten wir Ihnen den englischen Text an.

 Financial reporting risk management

-Kendrion operates in various jurisdictions and is committed to complying with all applicable laws and regulations in these jurisdictions.
+Kendrion operates in various jurisdictions and is committed to complying with all applicable laws rules and regulations.
 The responsibility for compliance rests with local management.
-To ensure that the company’s conduct is in compliance with the applicable laws and regulations in the various jurisdictions and in line with stakeholders’ expectations, Kendrion has adopted a Global Legal Compliance and Governance Framework.
+To ensure that the company’s conduct is in compliance with the applicable laws rules and regulations in the various jurisdictions and in line with stakeholders’ reasonable expectations, Kendrion has adopted a Global Legal Compliance and Governance Framework.
 The Global Legal Compliance and Governance Framework is supported by a range of global procedures and policies that need to be applied at all times in the course of conducting business.
-The Global Legal Compliance and Governance Framework includes the performance of regular internal legal audits at the operating companies.
-The global policies can be found on Kendrion’s website (www.kendrion.com).

-To manage and mitigate the risk of non-compliance, Kendrion also uses external specialists for designated compliance areas and obtain advice from external specialists to acquire timely information about the latest developments in laws and regulations.
+To manage and mitigate the risk of non-compliance, Kendrion also uses external specialists for designated compliance areas and obtain advice from external specialists to acquire timely information about the latest developments in laws, rules and regulations.